American Beauty (1999 film): Development

 Jinks and Cohen involved Ball throughout the film's development, including casting and director selection.
 The producers met with about twenty interested directors, several of whom were considered A-list at the time.
 Ball was not keen on the more well-known directors because he believed their involvement would increase the budget and lead DreamWorks to become "nervous about the content".
-Nevertheless, the studio offered the film to Mike Nichols and Robert Zemeckis; neither accepted.
-In the same year, Mendes (then a theater director) revived the musical Cabaret in New York with fellow director Rob Marshall.
+Nevertheless, DreamWorks offered the film to Mike Nichols and Robert Zemeckis; neither accepted.
+In the same year, Sam Mendes (then a theater director) revived the musical Cabaret in New York with fellow director Rob Marshall.
 Beth Swofford of the Creative Artists Agency arranged meetings for Mendes with studio figures in Los Angeles to see if film direction was a possibility.
 Mendes came across American Beauty in a pile of eight scripts at Swofford's house, and knew immediately that it was the one he wanted to make; early in his career, he had been inspired by how the film Paris, Texas (1984) presented contemporary America as a mythic landscape and he saw the same theme in American Beauty, as well as parallels with his own childhood.
-Mendes later met with Spielberg; impressed by Mendes' productions of Oliver! and Cabaret, Spielberg encouraged him to consider American Beauty.
+Mendes later met with Spielberg; impressed by Mendes's productions of Oliver! and Cabaret, Spielberg encouraged him to consider American Beauty.

-Mendes found that he still had to convince DreamWorks' production executives to let him direct.
+Mendes found that he still had to convince DreamWorks's production executives to let him direct.
 He had already discussed the film with Jinks and Cohen, and felt they supported him.
-Ball was also keen; having seen Cabaret, he was impressed with Mendes' "keen visual sense" and thought he did not make obvious choices.
+Ball was also keen; having seen Cabaret, he was impressed with Mendes's "keen visual sense" and thought he did not make obvious choices.
 Ball felt that Mendes liked to look under the story's surface, a talent he felt would be a good fit with the themes of American Beauty.
-Mendes' background also reassured him, because of the prominent role the playwright usually has in a theater production.
+Mendes's background also reassured him, because of the prominent role the playwright usually has in a theater production.
 Over two meetings—the first with Cooper, Walter Parkes, and Laurie MacDonald, the second with Cooper alone—Mendes pitched himself to the studio.
 The studio soon approached Mendes with a deal to direct for the minimum salary allowed under Directors Guild of America rules—$150,000.
 Mendes accepted, and later recalled that after taxes and his agent's commission, he only earned $38,000.
 In June 1998, DreamWorks confirmed that it had contracted Mendes to direct the film.